 - cooperation with the course organizer and the teachers conducting the classes in order to achieve the best possible results of the course,

-- only for online courses - having appropriate equipment and an Internet connection enabling a good quality connection - including video - and access to a quiet room - so that all participants of the classrseses have appropriate conditions for learning,
+- having appropriate equipment and an Internet connection enabling a good quality connection - including video - and access to a quiet room - so that all participants of the classes have appropriate conditions for learning,

 The Agency's recruitment guidelines for universities organizing summer courses for students are as follows: